 Journey through our Turning Point: The American Civil War exhibition and encounter Union soldier Nate Baker.
 As a visitor you will become a new recruit in the African American 54th Regiment as Barker shares with you his person hopes for the future and the challenges you regiment for the challenges you will encounter in the Civil War during the holiday season of 1863.

 Mama Koku helps us celebrate a diverse December with stories that highlight the traditions of Hanukkah, Christmas, Kwanzaa mixed in with a few winter tales that will leave you feeling warm inside.

 6:15pm, 7:15pm, 8:15pm

-Enjoy Atlanta’s favorite female a cappella group performing holiday favorites.
-Octave was founded in 1996 and has grown and changed its membership, and each addition has added something amazing.
-Members are teachers, writers, executives, pharmacists, athletes, dancers, grammar geeks, attorneys, and moms — all brought together for great music, great friendships, and great fun.
+Enjoy Atlanta’s favorite female a cappella singing group performing holiday favorites.
+Octave was founded in 1996 and since then has grown and changed its membership, and each new addition has added something amazing to the group.
+Their members are teachers, writers, executives, pharmacists, athletes, dancers, grammar geeks, attorneys, and moms -- all brought together for great music, great friendships, and great fun.

 1861 Christmas tree lighting